Watkin's Tower: Legacy

-Watkin's Folly was not the last attempt to build a notable British tower.
-In the north west of England, the Blackpool Tower (1894), New Brighton Tower (1896) and Morecambe Tower (1898) were also built, although only the Blackpool Tower remains standing.
+Watkin's Tower was not the last attempt to build a notable British tower.
+In the north west of England, the Blackpool Tower (opened 1894), New Brighton Tower (opened 1898) and Morecambe Tower (1898) were also built, although only the Blackpool Tower remains standing.
+In October 1891, the "Brighton Eiffel Tower and Winter Gardens Company Limited" was registered to build a tower "in or near" Brighton in Sussex, but does not appear to have succeeded in raising significant funds to proceed with the project.

 Although Watkin's tower has gone, Wembley Park continues to attract large crowds to sporting and musical events at Wembley Stadium, and it served as a venue for both the 1948 and 2012 Summer Olympics.
 The station built by the Metropolitan Railway remains in service to this day, providing a major transport link for Wembley crowds via the London Underground Metropolitan and Jubilee lines.

 The story of Watkin's Tower was recounted briefly in the 1973 BBC documentary by the then Poet Laureate, Sir John Betjeman, Metro-land.
 In the programme, Betjeman described Watkin's vision of creating an engineering wonder in a little-known rural area north of London:

 The programme also showed some of the unsuccessful designs for the tower.
 The script for Metro-land can be found in Betjeman's England, a collection of writings by John Betjeman published in 2009.

 The history of Watkin's Tower is also showcased in the Brent Museum located in Willesden Green Library.
-The museum formerly allowed visitors to build a tower before it comes tumblings down through a vibrating floor, however, this has been removed since the renovation of the library in 2015.
+The museum formerly allowed visitors to build a tower before it came tumbling down because of the vibrating floor, however, this has been removed since the renovation of the library in 2015.